 To summarize the two hypotheses:

-Diet-heart hypothesis: High saturated fat consumption causes high cholesterol in the blood causes heart disease.
+Diet-heart hypothesis: High saturated fat consumption causes high cholesterol in the blood which causes heart disease.

 Ancel Key’s findings weren’t universally accepted and were even widely criticized by some, even the American Heart Association (AHA) itself.
 In 1957, the consensus of the board from the AHA was that controlled studies needed to be done in order to prove that saturated fat and cholesterol consumption is correlated with heart disease and that increasing the consumption of polyunsaturated seed oils would reduce the incidence of heart disease.

-In 1961, the AHA suddenly had a change of heart, so to speak, and recommended to reduce saturated fat and cholesterol intake from foods such as butter, fatty meat, egg yolks and full-fat milk with low fat equivalents and seed oils.
+In 1961, the AHA suddenly had a change of heart, so to speak, and recommended reducing saturated fat and cholesterol intake from foods such as butter, fatty meat, egg yolks and full-fat milk and replacing them with low fat equivalents and seed oils.
 What changed between 1957 and 1961?
 Was there any controlled trial done to prove the diet-heart hypothesis?
 The short answer is “no”.
 A large scale study was initiated, but was terminated early because of a “lack of funding”.
-The only things that really changed between 1957 and 1961 is that some people were dropped from the AHA’s board and some were added, including Ancel Keys himself.
+The only thing that really changed between 1957 and 1961 is that some people were dropped from the AHA’s board and some were added, including Ancel Keys himself.
 Keys was also featured for his findings on the cover of the Times magazine that same year.

 From this point on, the AHA started recommending what they call the prudent diet; low in total fat, especially saturated fat and cholesterol, and high in carbohydrates from grains and in polyunsaturated seed oils.